-A monastery, probably housing Vallambrosan monks, was here before, in 1290, it became a house of Silvestrine monks, who themselves later moved to San Giorgio dello Spirito Santo, having been accused of moral and spiritual decadence.
-They made way for Observant Dominicans from San Domenico in Fiesole, who took possession of the partially ruined convent and church here on March 15th 1436, the piazza here being perfect for the preaching to the masses for which the order was known.
+A monastery, probably housing Vallambrosan monks, was here before becoming a house of Silvestrine Benedictine monks in 1290.
+The Silvestrines themselves were later moved to San Giorgio dello Spirito Santo, having been accused of moral and spiritual decadence.
+They made way for Observant Dominicans from San Domenico in Fiesole, who took possession of the partially ruined convent and church on March 15th 1436, the piazza here being perfect for the preaching to the masses for which the order was known.
 They rebuilt the whole complex at the expense of Cosimo de' Medici, between 1437 and 1452.
 Michelozzo, the Medici's favourite architect, designed the church, pilgrim's hospice, cloister, library and friars' quarters.
 Fra Angelico worked here with Michelozzo for eight or nine years, until he was summoned by the Pope to Rome in 1445 to work in the Vatican.

-The first prior Antonino Pierozzi (1389-1459) became archbishop of Florence in 1446 and canonised as St Antoninus in 1523.
+The first prior Antonino Pierozzi (1389-1459) became archbishop of Florence in 1446 and was canonised as Saint Antoninus in 1523.
 An even more famous prior here was Savonarola.

 Vasari later 'modernised' the church, presumably by removing a screen, but it acquired its present form in 1588 to a design by Giambologna, with the facade built 1777-78 to designs by the Carmelite friar Gioacchino Pronti.
 The Dominicans were expelled in 1866 and the first cloister became a museum in 1869 with nearly all of Fra Angelico's surviving panel paintings moved here in 1921.